 IMPORTANT!
 Please note that the coke ovens are located on private property and are OFF LIMITS.
 The trails themselves leading to the ovens are not closed or private but the property lines do cross the trail with no signs.
-Signs have been placed however someone keeps taking them down.
+Signs have been placed however people keep taking them down.
 We ask that you please respect the property owners wishes and to not remove any signage.
 Several clubs are trying to work with the owner to provide access.
 On rare occasions clubs get owner’s permission to enter his PRIVATE PROPERTY.

 Description: Steep climbs, tippy shelf roads and challenging rock obstacles.
 Stock vehicles should have high ground clearance and good articulation.
 Skid plates recommended.
 Very remote location.
 Don’t drive alone.